The New Nature

 This repositioning of the human-nature relationship has attracted much interest from humanities scholars, and also from visual artists.

-Tim Low has written about The New Nature themes in some Australian Geographic blogs:
+Tim Low has written about The New Nature themes in various Australian Geographic blogs:

 “Low argues with a novelist’s zeal that the line we draw between ‘good, pure, harmonious nature and evil, selfish, destructive humans’ is as artificial as the blue plastic that bower birds seek out to decorate their forest boudoirs.”